-ZIP is the most widely used archive file format that supports lossless data compression.
+Zip is the most popular archive file format that allows for lossless data compression.
 It is used to compress the files to reduce file size.

-The zip program puts one or more compressed files into a single zip archive, along with information about the files.
-In addition to, an entire directory structure can be packed into a zip archive with a single command.
+The Zip program puts one or more compressed files into a single zip archive and information about the files.
+In addition, an entire directory structure can be packed into a Zip archive with a single command.

-Install zip command on Fedora / CentOS / RedHat
+Install zip command on Fedora / RedHat / AlmaLinux / Rocky Linux

 zip command on Linux, you need to tell

 zip the name of the archive file and which files to include in it.

 file2.txt to a zip file named